mandala. has an inspiring story to tell...

 After being homeless at the age of 17, Abe became close as ever with Morgan when he moved into her guest bedroom the summer before he went to college.
 Morgan saved her friend from a tight situation, and this brought new light and motivation to the music that they had already been creating.
 The two went on spending endless hours perfecting their songwriting together.
 Soon, the aspiring songwriters would begin developing the sound that is mandala.

-Both young musicians went on to creating their first full length album, Valley People, which channeled uncertainty, failed romances, abandonment, while gaining them a small but loyal following in the Connecticut Indie scene.
-Soon after the release of the album, Abe and Morgan found themselves down and without hope, as original drummer Daniel Rivera, Bassist Angelia Collela, and Patrick Sampson left the group to pursue other ambitions.
+Both young musicians went on to create their first full-length album, Valley People, which channeled uncertainty, failed romances, abandonment while gaining them a small but loyal following in the Connecticut Indie scene.
+Soon after the release of the album, Abe and Morgan found themselves down and without hope, as original members left the group to pursue other ambitions.

-Obstacles continued to challenge the success of mandala, such as vehicles failing while on tour, overcoming mental health battles, toxic relationships, death of family members, and eventually the respectable resignation of Chris Desiderio.
-After some time, the group eventually found a worthy replacement in Pat Mulholland, who immediately demonstrated the skills and willpower necessary to complete the foundation of the modern mandala.
+Obstacles continued to challenge the success of mandala, such as vehicles failing while on tour, overcoming mental health battles, toxic relationships, death of family members, and eventually the respectable resignation of yet another batch of members.

 By using these experiences in their songwriting, mandala. creates powerful music that influences their listeners to experience the world from their perspective; human rights, love, loss, confidence, struggle and hope are themes they conquer within their music.
 Their tightness within their interpersonal lives binds them together both on, and off stage, presenting a chemistry to the audience that is evident beyond the performance.